Born of Incorruptible Seed

 A Sermon on 1 Peter 1:23Read more

 What makes the Christian different from every other person?
 Is it a choice to become moral?
 Is it making good decisions?
-In this sermon from 1 Peter 1:23, Dr. Martyn Lloyd-Jones says that what makes the Christian different from everyone else is nothing that he has done, but it is what God has done.
-This is the new birth!
-Christians are naturally like every other man, born with a sinful nature.
+In this sermon from 1 Peter 1:23, Dr. Martyn Lloyd-Jones says that what makes the Christian different from everyone else is nothing that they have done, but it is what God has done.
+This is the new birth.
+Christians are naturally like every other human, born with a sinful nature.
 But God by His grace causes Christians to be born again.
-This new birth comes from above and is not something man brings about by himself.
+This new birth comes from above and is not something anyone brings about by themselves.
 It is wholly of grace.
 How is a person changed by this new birth?
-It grants a new nature that seeks what is good, true, and godly.
-As Dr. Lloyd-Jones explains, it allows them to fight against sin.
-But most importantly of all, it makes him right before God.
+The new birth grants a new nature that seeks what is good, true, and godly.
+As Dr. Lloyd-Jones explains, it allows them to fight against sin but most importantly of all, it makes him right before God.
 This is the only way a sinner can be saved.
 Furthermore, Christians can know and have assurance that they are born again.
 They can live and die knowing that they are inheritors of eternal life.
-Do you have this assurance?
-In this sermon you will hear the only Gospel that can truly save and give you peace with man and God.

 Additional Scripture Translations

 1 Peter 1:23, New American Standard Bible (NASB)

 23for you have been born again not of seed which is perishable, but imperishable, that is, through the living and enduring word of God.

 1 Peter 1:23, King James Version (KJV)